ccr5-delta32/At_vs_Ch/README.md

 These scripts should be useless to you other than to get some ideas of how to do or not to do some things.

-Note .self about how to use this:
+Note to .self about how to use this:

 'Accession_selection' contains the method for selecting arabidopsis accessions from the final set of the 1001 genomes project.
 1.) create the MySQL table using 'create_At_Variants.py'.